On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: Acknowledgments

 \section{Acknowledgments}

-The authors thank Alexander Postnikov for sharing his insights and questions.
+The authors are grateful to Alexander Postnikov for generously sharing his insights and questions.
+The authors are also grateful to the anonymus referee for numerous helpful comments and suggestions.
 AHM and JS would like to thank ICERM and the organizers of its Spring 2013 program in {\em Automorphic Forms} during which part of this work was done.
 The authors also thank the SageMath community~\cite{Sage} for developing and sharing their code by which some of this research was conducted.